Trump Picks William Barr, Attorney General Under H.W. Bush, To Return To DOJ Helm

 He also has suggested that Trump's calls for the Justice Department to investigate his 2016 opponent, Hillary Clinton, weren't improper.

-"There's nothing inherently wrong about a president calling for an investigation," Barr told the New York Times.
+"There's nothing inherently wrong about a president calling for an investigation," Barr told The New York Times.
 "Although an investigation shouldn't be launched just because a president wants it, the ultimate question is whether the matter warrants investigation."

 He went on to say that a 2010 uranium deal that was approved when Clinton was secretary of state merits further investigation.